ej8899/Web-Stressor-Endpoint/README.md

 🔗 [https://ejmedia.ca/tools-webstress](https://ejmedia.ca/tools-webstress)

 This interface handles all parameter construction, safety checks, and makes it easier to run tests without manually editing URLs.
-It also provides a one-click
+It also provides a one-click JSON export containing both the raw results and an embedded AI analysis prompt.

 ---

 ## Requirements